tarngerine/tarngerine.github.io/source/content/blog/2020-12-30-Reflection.md

 So for now, it seems I've found a good balance.
 Work is interesting, I'm making more progress in how I react to my surroundings, and currently tackling self esteem.

 Looking ahead to 2021, I've been talking with potential accountants to discuss how to structure my business.
-A big thing I had to work through while we discussed filing as an S Corp was the delineation between just "selling my time" as a freelancer, vs "making a profit" as a business-owner.
+A big thing I had to work through while we discussed filing as an S Corp was the delineation between just "selling my time" as a freelancer, vs "making a profit" as a business-owner (specifically, the benefit of an S Corp is paying yourself a salary that's lower than your total intake — how do you argue the difference between a reasonable salary and what you take as a distribution?).
 This discussion was a difficult one for me to have, not only with the CPAs, but with myself.
 I have such a gut-level reaction to the idea of making profit and capitalism (again due to much of the anti-capitalism discourse I read), that I was really uncomfortable with this shift in thinking.
 However, I've since come around, thanks to a convo with my partner, to a more positive way to think about it.
 If I'm able to subcontract some of the work to an apprentice, and contribute value through guidance and mentorship, the idea of making profit would satisfy the-very-not-black-and-white interpretation of a business (i.e. S corp filing) and still feels in line with my personal ethics (love of learning often comes with love of sharing those learnings).

 I also have a potentially exciting partnership with a friend, and I'm super excited to do occasional team ups / collaborations.